-CaseFileItems can be used to represent containment structures organized into arbitrary hierarchies by using the parent/ children containment association.
+CaseFileItems can be organized into arbitrary hierarchies of CaseFileItems either by containment or by reference.
+For containment hierarchies the associations children and parent are used whereas for reference hierarchies the associations targetRefs and sourceRef are used.
 For example, a folder hierarchy can be implemented by using a CaseFileItemDefinition.definitionType of CMISFolder, and using children and parent CaseFileItems as the folder structure.
 The resulting hierarchy can include metadata for each folder represented by the properties as defined by the associated CaseFileItemDefinition.